 I cannot tell you the super taste of this homemade garlic naan until you yourself try it at home.

 My family could not believe that I have made naan.
 As they were looking like the restaurant ones, kiddos were claiming that it is a Naan from the restaurant.
 I felt really happy when they told me that it is not at all looking like the homemade ones.

 Well, it was indeed not looking like the homemade naan.
 It was perfect and tasted so delicious with dal makhani.
 What a pure bliss it was!!

 So, add the ingredients one by one which I will be mentioning below.
-If you follow the recipe to the 'T', then you have your best ever garlic naan recipe ready at home.
-Without any futher delay, let us quickly take a look at how make delicious butter garlic naan at home.
+If you follow the recipe to the 'T', then you have your best ever naan recipe ready at home.
+Without any further delay, let us quickly take a look at how make delicious naan breadat home.

 Finally, I am here with the best recipe of Butter Garlic Naan.

 Now, we will list down the ingredients we will use to make this naan.

 We need the whole wheat flour, Yogurt, Luke Warm Milk, Baking Powder, Baking Soda, Sugar, Salt, Ajwain (carom seeds), Garlic cloves, Butter, Oil, Water, Black Sesame seeds.

 Now that we have the list of ingredients, note them quickly.

 If you see, all ingredients are easily available in supermarkets or grocery stores.
 The flavor of every component gives an impact on the Garlic Naan making it tastier and tempting, be it ajwain, garlic or the Black Sesame seed.